-The pre-alpha Silver Armor absorbs ½ of each attack, but the amount of armor points it gives is not specified.
+The prototype Silver Armor absorbs ½ of each attack, but the amount of armor points it gives is not specified.
 In the final, the Silver Armor gives the player 200 armor points in addition to absorbing ½ of an attack.

 The 1997 version of the Vita Boost is a tan and opened vitamin with globes coming out of it.

-The Wraithorb has two models in the Pre-Alpha.
+The Wraithorb has two models in Milestone 2 and the Pre-Alpha.
 The first model is called “wraithorb.mdl” and was last modifed on August 1997.
 It is an orb with fire-like textures surrounding it.
 On opposite sides of the orb is a large skull surrounded by three smaller skulls with the Wraithorb's fire texture in their mouth and eyesockets.

 The second Wraithorb model is called “wraith.mdl” and was last modified during June 1997.
 This model is also an orb, but has a texture of a skull with smoke surrounding it placed on the orb.
 However, the texture is placed pretty badly, as only the upper half has the skull on it.
 The bottom half is black.
 The texture for this Wraithorb model can be viewed with any program that can view .bmps.

 The prototype Wraithorb makes the player invisible for 60 seconds, while the final's gives the player 30 seconds.
 However, it is impossible to pick it up in the prototype, so it is unknown if the invisibility is like Quake's (completely invisible) or like the final's Wraithorb (you become semi-transparent, then go full transparent when you stand still).